Tearsheet

 Linda Findley, President and Chief Executive Officer

-Melissa Barra, Executive Vice President, Chief Product and Enterprise Strategy Officer
+Melissa Barra, Executive Vice President and Chief Product and Enterprise Strategy Officer

-Samuel R. Hellfeld, Executive Vice President, Chief Legal and Risk Officer and Secretary
+Samuel R. Hellfeld, Executive Vice President and Chief Legal and Risk Officer and Secretary

 Samuel R. Hellfeld leads Sleep Number's legal, risk management, and safety and security teams.
-He previously served as Vice President, Associate General Counsel from 2015 to 2018 and joined Sleep Number in 2013 as Director, Intellectual Property Counsel.
-Before joining Sleep Number, Hellfeld was a Partner in the law firm of Fox Rothschild LLP, specializing in intellectual property and litigation.
+He joined the company in 2013 and previously served as Vice President, Associate General Counsel from 2015 to 2018.
+Before joining Sleep Number, he was a Partner at Fox Rothschild LLP, specializing in intellectual property and litigation.

 AI Analysis | Feedback